dobtco/wintersmith-knowledge-base/contents/articles/screendoor/integrations/ckan.md

     **Note**: CKAN data sync is only available for Enterprise plans.
 </div>

-Instead of manually releasing open data to your CKAN portal, Screendoor can sync responses to your forms with a CKAN data set automatically.
+Instead of manually releasing open data to your CKAN portal, Screendoor can sync your responses with a CKAN dataset automatically.
 Revisions to responses can even be reflected in your portal in real time.

 ### Connecting to CKAN